David Pluff, worried about me and Sarah Palin traveling around the country purging the Republican Party of these moderate rhinos.

 A government which is confiscating private property under the threat of punishment, incarceration.

-These people, you people, you Tea Partiers, people like me, Sarah Palin, we have to be destroyed.
+These people, you people, you tea partiers, people like me, Sarah Palin, we have to be destroyed.

-We represent something very dangerous.
+We represent something very dangerous, individualism, American exceptionalism.

 There's some serious irony at play here.

-Americans who object to central planning, a loss of liberty, and unreasonable taxes are demeaned by a former impeached president using a sexually perverse phrase, who as a married man had an affair with an intern, an affair that became famous for the creative use of a cigar, phone sex, and semen on a blue dress.
+Americans who object to central planning, a loss of liberty, and unreasonable taxes are demeaned by a former impeached president using a sexually perverse phrase who as a married man had an affair with an intern, an affair that became famous for the creative use of a cigar, phone sex, and semen on a blue dress.

 And he's out there calling us teabaggers.

-And by the left for these sexual perversions using a vulgar sexual phrase against law-abiding Americans exercising the constitutional rights President Clinton once swore to uphold.
+Here we have a sexual predator, Bill Clinton, hailed for the left by the left for these sexual perversions using a vulgar sexual phrase against law-abiding Americans exercising the constitutional rights President Clinton once swore to uphold.

 Courageous, ironic, deeply disappointing.